browngraphicslab/TicTacToe/README.md

 Open up the browser, go to http://localhost:1050 and start playing!

-Instructions: Left click to place an X, and right click to place an O.
+# Instructions

+X is given the first move, and the game will internally keep track of turns.
+Click on the desired square to move, or drag the hand icon and drop it on the desired square.

-# EXTENSIONS
+# Extension Challenges

-If you're looking for a challenge, try forking the repository for yourself and implementing:
+If you're looking for a challenge, try implementing:
 1) Undo / redo of moves
 2) Highlighting the winning row / column / diagonal
+3) Adding routes to the server to send and receive more information
+4) Swap out the database.json file for an actual MongoDB or Mongoose client

+# Bugs

+Please report any bugs to samwilkins333@gmail.com.